 - Enter the tasting room and survey the situation.
 Head to the spot where everyone is tasting.

-- A host will greet you and get you started with wine glasses and explain what wines are available for tasting and explain the tasting fees and different choices for tasting wine.
+- A host will greet you and get you started with wine glasses and explain what wines are available for tasting and explain the tasting fees and different choices for sipping wine.

 - Tasting rooms vary from the very elaborate to a simple table set up in the winemaking area.